Time Crisis II

-Time Crisis II is a 1997 light gun arcade video game developed and published by Namco.
+Time Crisis II is a 1997 light-gun shooter video game developed and published by Namco for arcades.
 It is the second installment in the Time Crisis series.
 The game incorporates the same mechanics of its predecessor, with some minor changes, but with the addition of co-operative two-player gaming.
-The game's story focuses on the efforts of two secret agents, Keith Martin and Robert Baxter, as they attempt to thwart the efforts of a industry mogul's plan for world dominance.
+The game's story focuses on the efforts of two secret agents, Keith Martin and Robert Baxter, as they attempt to thwart the efforts of an industry mogul's plan for world dominance.

 The game was ported to the PlayStation 2 in October 2001, as part of a bundle to coincide with the launch of the GunCon 2 controller (G-Con 2 in Europe), with enhanced graphics.
 Ports for the original PlayStation and Dreamcast were cancelled during development.
 The game received mostly favorable reviews for the arcade and console versions.
 A sequel to the game, Time Crisis 3, was released in 2002.